Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Combine the mayonnaise, Sriracha, salt, and garlic powder in a small bowl.
-Set it aside.
+Step 1: Combine the mayonnaise, Sriracha, kosher salt, and garlic powder in a small bowl.

-Step 2: Line the salmon fillets onto a towel and pat dry to remove any moisture.
+Step 2: Pat the salmon fillets dry to remove excess moisture.

-Step 3: Set the oven to a low broil and line a rimmed baking sheet with parchment paper.
-Arrange the salmon fillets onto it and generously cover the tops with the Sriracha mayonnaise.
+Step 3: Set the oven to a low broil, around 500℉ (260℃).
+Prepare a rimmed baking sheet with parchment paper or a silicone mat.
+Then, arrange the fillets onto the pan and top them with Sriracha mayonnaise.

 Expert Tips